dart-lang/site-www/src/tools/pub/glossary.md

 You only have to download a given version of a package once and can then reuse it in as many packages as you would like.
-You can delete and regenerate your `package_config.json` files without having to access the network.
+If you specify the `--offline` flag to use cached packages, you can delete and regenerate your `package_config.json` files without having to access the network.